Northern Kentucky Domestic Violence Lawyer

 All too often, the police side with whoever called the police.
 This is simply not a reliable indicator of who the aggressor was in a domestic incident.

-Suhre & Associates, LLC understands how frustrating it can be when the State decides to side with the other person, even though you were actually the victim.
+Suhre & Associates DUI and Criminal Defense Lawyers understands how frustrating it can be when the State decides to side with the other person, even though you were actually the victim.
 Othertimes, the state may pursue charges even when the alleged victim doesn’t want them to.

 This is why we fight so hard to defend your reputation and freedom.
 We will not sit by while prosecutors drag your name through the mud.
 Our team will employ every lawful strategy we can to establish your innocence.

-Contact Suhre & Associates, LLC Right Away For a Free Consultation
+Contact Suhre & Associates DUI and Criminal Defense Lawyers Right Away For a Free Consultation

-The Northern Kentucky domestic violence lawyers at Suhre & Associates, LLC want to help fight for your future.
+The Northern Kentucky domestic violence lawyers at Suhre & Associates DUI and Criminal Defense Lawyers want to help fight for your future.
 Our criminal defense lawyers have successfully handled hundreds of serious domestic violence cases.
 With us in your corner, you will know you have an experienced, aggressive team behind you.

 Contact us right away for a free consultation so we can get started fighting for you.